charmjs/css-hooks/README.md

 # css-hooks

 + A collection of `css in js` react hooks that free your styles.
-+ High performous with the CSSStyleSheet API.
++ High performance with the CSSStyleSheet API.